 This meditation time, thinking deeply, naturally leads to praise, prayer, confession, and application.

 “Meditation is the activity of calling to mind, and thinking over, and dwelling on, and applying to oneself, the various things that one knows about the works and ways and purposes and promises of God.
 It is an activity of holy thought, consciously performed in the presence of God, under the eye of God, by the help of God, as a means of communion with God.

 Its purpose is to clear one’s mental and spiritual vision of God, and to let his truth make its full and proper impact on one’s mind and heart.
 It is a matter of talking to oneself about God and oneself; it is, indeed, often a matter of arguing with oneself, reasoning oneself out of moods of doubt and unbelief into a clear appre- hension of God’s power and grace.”

-If this is something you’ve never considered incorporating into your day, the Redeeming Routines guides were created to help busy moms like you learn to incorporate spiritual disciplines like prayer and meditating on the Word into your busy, day-to-day schedule.
+If this is something you’ve never considered incorporating into your day, these portable Bible study guides were created to help busy moms like you learn to incorporate spiritual disciplines like prayer and meditating on the Word into your busy, day-to-day schedule.

 Seeking God as a Busy Mom

 What would you say to the busy mom who is struggling to seek God during the mundane moments?
 Do you know of any moms who set an excellent example of faithfully seeking God even in ordinary life?
 Let’s talk about it in the comments.